bigearth/bitblog/_posts/2018-03-31-transactions.md

 ## Limitations

 `TransactionBuilder` currently only supports 1-to-1 or 1-to-many P2PKH SIGHASH_ALL scripts.
-More advanced scripts such as many to one and P2SH and P2MS are in the works.
+More advanced scripts such as many to one and P2SH/P2MS are in the works.

+## Summary

+BITBOX now lets you generate entropy, mnemonics, root seeds, HDNodes, transactions and send them to the network.
+It's now easier than ever to add $BCH functionality to your applications.

 ## More Info